AndrewJBateman/angular-frontend-notes/README.md

 ## :books: General info

+* Notes can be viewed and deleted from the notes list.
+* Clicking on a note lets user edit it.
+* Fade-out gradient used with text to keep note cards all the same size.
+* List includes a filter so user can search for key words and filtered results will order themselves in terms of relevancy.
+* There is no backend for this app.
+A refresh loses all notes from the notes array.
+* [Bulma](https://bulma.io/documentation/) CSS framework used to style components etc.
 * 5 part Youtube tutorial series in Angular 8.
-Upgraded to Angular 9.
+Upgraded to Angular 11.

 ## :camera: Screenshots